artiito1/Voting_system/README.md

-# VoteDao - Blockchain Oylama Sistemi
+# VoteDao - Blockchain Voting System

-## 📌 Genel Bakış
+## 📌 Overview
-VoteDao, Solidity ile yazılmış, merkeziyetsiz ve güvenli bir şekilde oylama anketleri oluşturmayı ve yönetmeyi sağlayan bir akıllı sözleşmedir.
-Kullanıcılar, mevcut anketlere belirtilen seçeneklerle oy verebilir ve tüm oylar şeffaf bir şekilde blockchain üzerinde saklanır.
+VoteDao is a smart contract written in Solidity that enables the creation and management of voting polls in a decentralized and secure manner.
+Users can vote on existing polls with specified options, and all votes are stored transparently on the blockchain.

-## 🚀 Özellikler
+## 🚀 Features
-- **Anket Oluşturma:** Yalnızca admin (yönetici) tarafından yeni anketler oluşturulabilir ve süresi belirlenebilir.
+- **Poll Creation:** Only the admin (manager) can create new polls and set their duration.
-- **Güvenli Oylama:** Kullanıcılar her ankete yalnızca bir kez oy verebilir.
+- **Secure Voting:** Users can vote only once per poll.
-- **Oylama Seçenekleri:** Kabul (Yes), Ret (No), İlgilenmiyorum (NoInterested).
+- **Voting Options:** Yes, No, Not Interested.
-- **Anket Detaylarını Görüntüleme:** Kullanıcılar aktif ve tamamlanmış anketleri görüntüleyebilir.
+- **View Poll Details:** Users can view active and completed polls.
-- **Şeffaflık:** Tüm oylar kaydedilir ve görüntülenebilir.
+- **Transparency:** All votes are recorded and viewable.
-- **Esnek Yönetim:** Bir anketin hala aktif olup olmadığını kontrol etme imkanı.
+- **Flexible Management:** Ability to check if a poll is still active.

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used
-- **Solidity** - Akıllı sözleşme geliştirme.
+- **Solidity** - Smart contract development.
-- **OpenZeppelin** - `Counters` kütüphanesi ile anket kimliklerini yönetmek için.
+- **OpenZeppelin** - For managing poll identities with the `Counters` library.
-- **Web3.js** - Akıllı sözleşmeyle etkileşim sağlamak için.
+- **Web3.js** - For interacting with the smart contract.
-- **Ethereum Blockchain** - Verilerin güvenli bir şekilde saklanması ve şeffaflığı sağlamak için.
+- **Ethereum Blockchain** - For secure data storage and transparency.

-## 📜 Akıllı Sözleşme Yapısı
+## 📜 Smart Contract Structure
-- **Admin:** Yalnızca anket oluşturabilen yönetici.
+- **Admin:** Only the admin can create polls.
-- **Poll Struct:** Anketin başlığı, açıklaması, süresi ve oy bilgilerini içerir.
+- **Poll Struct:** Contains the poll's title, description, duration, and vote information.
-- **Vote Struct:** Kullanıcının adresi, seçtiği seçenek ve oy zamanı gibi bilgileri içerir.
+- **Vote Struct:** Contains the user's address, chosen option, and vote time.
-- **Fonksiyonlar:**
+- **Functions:**
-  - `createPoll(...)` Yeni bir anket oluşturur.
+  - `createPoll(...)` - Creates a new poll.
-  - `vote(...)` Kullanıcının oy vermesini sağlar.
+  - `vote(...)` - Allows the user to vote.
-  - `getPollDetailes(...)` Anketin detaylarını döndürür.
+  - `getPollDetails(...)` - Returns the poll's details.
-  - `getVotes(...)` Belirli bir anket için tüm oyları alır.
+  - `getVotes(...)` - Retrieves all votes for a specific poll.
-  - `getAllPollings()` Aktif ve tamamlanmış anketleri getirir.
+  - `getAllPolls()` - Retrieves active and completed polls.
-  - `pollExpirationStatus(...)` Anketin süresinin dolup dolmadığını kontrol eder.
+  - `pollExpirationStatus(...)` - Checks if the poll's duration has expired.
-  - `getUserPollsAllreadyVoted()` Kullanıcının oy verdiği tüm anketleri getirir.
+  - `getUserPollsAlreadyVoted()` - Retrieves all polls the user has already voted on.